- Home

 What is the process for obtaining a Rental Certificate of Occupancy?

 All owners of rental property must comply with the Code standards.
-All property owners shall submit an application requesting a Rental Certificate of Occupancy.
-Upon receipt of an application, the City conducts an inspection of the premises and issues Rental Certificates of Occupancy.
+All property owners shall submit a Rental Property Registration Form requesting a Rental Certificate of Occupancy, along with the applicable registration fees outlined in the City of Windsor Heights Fee Schedule.
+Upon receipt of the registration form and payment, the City will facilitate an inspection of the premises and issue Rental Certificates of Occupancy.
+Inspections are contracted through a third-party inspection company by the City, and the contractor acts on behalf of the City.

 Inspection Occurrence